kangrongji/resizable-prop-truncation/README.md

 In other words, the existence of the usual weak propositional truncation, together with the validity of the proposition resizing axiom, is equivalent to the existence of weak resizable propositional truncation.

-The proof is not complicated and can be seen as a direct corollary of the fact that "the type $A$ is a weak propositional truncation of the type $B$" is preserved by equivalences.
+The proof is not complicated and can be seen as a direct corollary of "the type $A$ is a weak propositional truncation of the type $B$" is preserved by equivalence.
 For convenience,
-we use some lemmas from the `Cubical Agda` library in the proof.
+we used in the proof some lemmas from the $\textsf{Cubical Agda}$ library.
 However, it should be emphasized that this result relies solely on vanilla HoTT, and even the univalence axiom is not required.

 What would happen if we use the *strict* one?